top of page

 It’s worse.

-This what Martian dust actually does.
+This is what Martian dust actually does.

 The dust isn’t like Earth dust.
 It’s finer.
 Drier.
 It sticks to the surface of the visor, then to the seams, then to everything you touch.
 You stop noticing when it first gets on you.